Addi Keshofo River

-Addi Keshofo is a river of the Nile basin.
-Rising in the mountains of Dogu’a Tembien in Northern Ethiopia, it flows southwards to empty directly in Giba and further in Tekezé River.
+The Addi Keshofo is a river of the Nile basin.
+Rising in the mountains of Dogu’a Tembien in Northern Ethiopia, it flows southwards to empty directly in the Giba and further in Tekezé River.

 Characteristics

 This is a confined ephemeral river, locally meandering in its narrow alluvial plain, with an average slope gradient of 50 metres per kilometre.
 With its tributaries, the river has cut a deep gorge.

 Flash floods and flood buffering

 Runoff mostly happens in the form of high runoff discharge events that occur in a very short period (called flash floods).
 These are related to the steep topography, often little vegetation cover and intense convective rainfall.
 The peaks of such flash floods have often a 50 to 100 times larger discharge than the preceding baseflow.

 The magnitude of floods in this river has however been decreased due to interventions in the catchment.
 At May Genet and on other steep slopes, exclosures have been established; the dense vegetation largely contributes to enhanced infiltration, less flooding and better baseflow.
 Physical conservation structures such as stone bunds and check dams also intercept runoff.